rfsheffer/TwitchPlay/README.md

 The implementation uses FSockets and custom delegates to enable its functionalities.

-Right now authentication still needs some work so that an actual error is received when the login info is wrong (I will need to authenticate the user asynchronously).

 Only one object can subscribe to a custom command at a time.
 I might change that in later API versions.

 Documentation: https://goo.gl/kjg3s0